The Opportunity – MEAL Manager

 - Lead and strengthen the Country Office MEAL framework, systems and structure, in line with Save the Children and donor procedures, ensuring accountability to donors and, most critically, beneficiaries.
 Ensure that systems captures indicators and monitoring of child participation, gender equality, inclusion, integration, and other programme quality indicators, as relevant and required.

-- Assist TAs in maintaining quality benchmarks for each sector, developing checklist and tools to monitor benchmark, and ensure quality monthly reports for each project
+- Assist TAs in developing, maintaining and applying quality benchmarks for each sector, developing checklist and tools to monitor benchmark, and ensure quality monthly reports for each project.

-- Ensure that the accountability staff adopts clear system of feedback and response from key stakeholders, particularly children, and presents the information to SMT for decision making.
+- Ensure that there is a safe, accessible and inclusive feedback and complaint mechanism, providing quarterly reports to learn from insights from key stakeholders, particularly children, and presents the information to SMT for decision making.

 - Lead MEAL emergency preparedness and response within existing country MEAL frameworks, systems, tools and processes, adhering to the Core Humanitarian Standards, Sphere Charter and Red Cross Code of Conduct.